CyanideData2/Sun-O-Matic/presentation/presentation_outline.md

 ## Introduction – Daniel
 - Presentation theme joke
 - Pathos appeal to waking up to the morning sun
+   > But this isn't limited to a plesant experience, as my teammate Wojciech will explain later, waking up to a bright environment has been proven key to provide a good night sleep.
+Speakin of which, allow me to introduce the team:
 - Introduction of the team
    > We are … and we have spent the last two months researching, developing and testing the best way to bring consumers a comfortable way to wake up
 - Give purpose to presentation